Sunrase/3DSoundboard/README.md

 # 3DSoundboard
-Allows you to use your 3ds as a soundboard.
+A 3ds homebrew that allows you to use your 3ds as a soundboard.

 # Prerequisites :
 You have to dump the DSP firmware to play sounds.
 To do this, open the rosalina menu (most of the time the combonation key is L + Down + Select).
 Then go for 'Miscellaneous options...' then 'Dump DSP firmware'.